Performance Breakdown

 After testing the H7 for the past few days, I’m impressed by its overall cleaning performance, especially on carpet.
 It’s one of the better options at debris pick up on this surface without breaking the bank on the Dyson V11 Torque Drive, Outsize, or V15 Detect.

-But as it is, this product can clean carpet inside small to mid-sized homes, thanks to the extended run time.
+But as it is, this product can clean carpets in small to mid-sized homes, thanks to its extended run time.

 Hair pick-up is surprisingly good for a vacuum without an active tangle system, so it’s a viable option for pet owners, at least for cleaning pet hair on floors.